phan/phan/README.md

 [\Phan\Issue](https://github.com/etsy/phan/blob/master/src/Phan/Issue.php) to see the definition of each error type.

+Take a look at the [Tutorial for Analyzing a Large Sloppy Code Base](https://github.com/etsy/phan/wiki/Tutorial-for-Analyzing-a-Large-Sloppy-Code-Base) to get a sense of what the process of doing ongoing analysis might look like for you.

 See the [tests][tests] directory for some examples of the various checks.

 # Getting it running